TechWiz-3/TechWiz-3/README.md

 ## Hello
---> First of all, let's get this right.
-I am the ***origina**l* Tech W!z of the internet.
-Impostors, buzz off **and get me my coffee.**
+--> Welcome

-Many know me as Tech W!z, others, as Zac the Wise, call me either and you will know me as a great ally.
+Many know me as Tech W!z, others, as Zac the Wise, call me either.
+##### Certified Knowledge Questant

+I code discord bots.
+I am studying Networking, Hardware, Linux, etc
+Investigating pen-testing and Kali.
 >Questions?
 Go ahead and ask!
-#### To everyone else, welcome.
+#### Thanks for poppin by boys

 <!--
 **TechWiz-3/TechWiz-3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.